May MiniMester – Deadline to Enroll is May 14

-Interim Room and Board for residents from the end of spring semester finals to the beginning of May MiniMester on May 14 is $300.
-This break housing is available by application only.
-Housing applications open on March 31, 2018.
+Interim Room and Board for residents from the end of spring semester finals to the beginning of May MiniMester on May 13 is available by application only.
+Cost and applications available soon.

 |CO103||Effective Presentations||Pinkham||5:30pm - 9:30pm (M-Fri)||required core class|

 |CO115||Film Study I||Medeiros||1:00pm – 4:30pm (M-Sat)||meets Fine Arts requirement|